dklassic/GDC-transcript/.github/ISSUE_TEMPLATE/transcript-request.md

 ---

 **Checklist**
+- [ ] This is a publicly available video from Game Developer Conference youtube channel
 - [ ] There's no subtitle available for this video
 - [ ] I've searched in issues and found no issue mentioning this video